yianan261/Multi_GPU_TRAINING_OPTIMIZATION/README.md

 ## Analysis
 The results demonstrate the benefits of multi-GPU parallelism and fused optimizations for logistic regression training.
-As the number of GPUs increases from 1 to 5, throughput improves signifi- cantly—from 96K samples/sec to over 136K—while GFLOPS rises from 4.0 to 5.6, showing better hardware utilization.
+As the number of GPUs increases from 1 to 5, throughput improves significantly—from 96K samples/sec to over 136K—while GFLOPS rises from 4.0 to 5.6, showing better hardware utilization.
 Before single-GPU optimization (at the kernel-level), the time was 51.782 s for the computations, and GFLOPS was 4.0.
 After optimization, the speed improved to 50.833 s, GLFOPS remaining the same.
-This optimization still uses the row- major layout for simplicity.
-We notice when we use column- major layout optimization, the time increased to 53.972, and throughput and GFLOPS drop.
+This optimization still uses the row-major layout for simplicity.
+We notice when we use column-major layout optimization, the time increased to 53.972, and throughput and GFLOPS drop.
 This could be due to packing overhead; we explicitly transpose the input matrix in pack_to_cm kernel, which is an extra kernel launch and extra global memory write; the benefit from the CM kernels does not appear significant.
-The extra synchronization over- head could also cause the delay.
-On the other hand for multi- GPU optimizations, we notice the fused multi-GPU strategy consistently outperforms naive approaches by approximately 10% on 3 GPUs, validating the effectiveness of compute- communication overlap and fused kernel execution.
+The extra synchronization overhead could also cause the delay.
+On the other hand for multi-GPU optimizations, we notice the fused multi-GPU strategy consistently outperforms naive approaches by approximately 10% on 3 GPUs, validating the effectiveness of compute- communication overlap and fused kernel execution.
 However we also notice 3-GPU to 5-GPU speedup is only about 1.007x, showing diminishing returns, suggesting the system approaches PCIe or NCCL bottlenecks.
 By overlapping compute and comm via 3-stream pipelining and fusing kernels, PCIe limitations were migitated but not eliminated.
 More profiling would help quantify saturation more precisely.